remotemeetup/news/README.md

 - in mailchimp, go to templates, click on 'upload your own'
 - upload `newsletter/html/RMN-001.html`
 - verify that all is good, save
-- from templates list, select 'create a new campain' form the template you just uploaded
+- from templates list, select 'create a new campaign' form the template you just uploaded
 - fill up the meta-information (title of the campaign, subject of the mail, sending email address, etc)
 - next next next
 - at the last step, upload the `newsletter/txt/RMN-001.txt` file as a text version for the campaign